Scrambles86/dice_depot/README.md

     <li>Checkout function created using the Stripe API</li>
     <li>Full game catalogue created using the Board Game Atlas API</li>
     <li>A shopping cart that allows users to amend the items currently in their basket</li>
-    <li>A from on the Sell page that allows users to enter information regarding a game that send them back an estimate price</li>
+    <li>A from on the Sell page that allows users to post information regarding a game for the site owner to review</li>
 </ul>

 <h3>Features to implement in the future</h3>